 My cynical self is suspecting a few things wrong with this: the Olympics has already seen over 180 critical mass cyclists arrested for advancing on Olympic territory (stupid, and probably driven by a few especially stupid individuals, but heavy-handed tactics from the police again) and it’s a topical issue – Daley was watched by millions and has a spotlight on him.
 Most victims of abuse suffer in silence and are inconspicuous.

-Daley’s a boy; we hear less about male victims of abuse online or in real life – I recently chatted with someone who was himself arrested after his mentally ill girlfriend had a session of hurling kitchen items at him.
+Daley’s a man; we hear less about male victims of abuse online or in real life, partly because there just aren’t as many – I recently chatted with someone who was himself arrested after his mentally ill girlfriend had a session of hurling kitchen items at him.
 People make a lot of assumptions about situations, and abuse directed at women seems to be disproportionately expected and tolerated.

 My worry is the kind of precedent this incident sets.
 It sits uncomfortably with me.
 Some more legal-savvy people have warned against making lots of statements about it – we do not know exactly what has gone on, we have likely only got part of the story here.